Dr. Ryan J. MacDonald

 Before my PhD, I completed a Master’s Degree in Physics at Oxford University.
 Whilst there, I investigated designs of thermal-Infrared instruments for a proposed European Space Agency (ESA) sample return mission to the moons of Mars.
 I also served as a data analyst during the later stages of ESA’s Venus Express mission.

 Alongside research, I am an active science communicator and strong advocate for widening involvement in STEM education and research.
-In addition to radio, TV, and podcast interviews, I have been a freelance writer for the New Scientist and I regularly give talks to schools, astronomical societies, and science fairs - if you are interested, please do drop me a message!
+In addition to radio, TV, and podcast interviews, I have been a freelance popular science writer, YouTube creator, and a public speaker in schools, astronomical societies, and science fairs.